egnyte/integrations-cookbook/book/README.md

 Hi, welcome to our cook book, the best place to start when preparing to build an integration.

+This book is intentionally kept short and full of external links.
+The purpose of short recipes is to limit the scope of documentation you read to get your project off the ground.

 #### Want to check which recipes may apply to you?
 [Take the test!](test.md)

 ## Table of contents